raineorshine/npm-check-updates/README.md

 ## Config File

-Use a `.ncurc.{json,yml,js,cjs}` file to specify configuration information.
+Add a `.ncurc.{json,yml,js,cjs}` file to your project directory to specify configuration information.
-You can specify the file name and path using `--configFileName` and `--configFilePath` command line options.

 For example, `.ncurc.json`: